Committed to expanding the scope and pace of collaborative clinical research opportunities across the University of Minnesota and to our hub partners.

 Between 2008 and 2015 he served as the Founding Director of the Center for Health Informatics and Bioinformatics (CHIBI) at NYU Langone Medical Center (NYULMC).
 At NYU he led the CTSI Informatics program since 2008 and the Informatics core of the NYU Cancer Institute since 2011.
 He also served as Scientific Director of the Best Practices Integrative Informatics Consulting Core, and Scientific Director of the NYULMC High Performance Computing Facility.
 He was also the Founding Director of both the Vanderbilt and NYU PhD Training Programs in Biomedical Informatics.
 At NYU and Vanderbilt, Dr. Aliferis had appointments in Informatics, Pathology, Computational Biology, Cancer Biology, Computer Science, Biostatistics and Data Science.

-Dr. Timothy Beebe co-leads the Community and Collaboration component of the Clinical and Translational Science Award (CTSA) with Mickey Eder, PhD, and provides leadership for learning health systems research initiatives for CTSI.
+Dr. Timothy Beebe advises the Community & Collaboration component of the Clinical and Translational Science Award (CTSA) and provides leadership for learning health systems research initiatives for CTSI.
 Dr. Beebe is Mayo Professor of Health Services Research, Policy, and Administration and Division Head of Health Policy and Management in the School of Public Health.

 Since arriving at the University in 2016 from the Mayo Clinic, Dr. Beebe has built collaborations with CTSI’s hub partners, including Hennepin Healthcare and the Minneapolis VA Health Care System, and with CTSI’s Education function, CTSI-Ed.
 He served on both the CTSI-Ed Internal Advisory Board and the CTSI-Ed Executive Leadership Group and established program collaboration between the Learning Health System Career Development Program and CTSI-Ed’s K Scholar Seminar.